-20. Rules of a Market Place Facility.
+20. Rules of a market place and ancillary facility

 Subject to the approval of the Commission, a market place or ancillary facility licensed under this Part shall make rules for the proper and efficient regulation, operation, management and control of the market place or ancillary facility.